-Men At Birth – Should Your Bloke Be There?
+Men At Birth – Should Men Be In The Birth Room?

 All these men provided an honest appraisal of how they experienced their birth of their child.
 I have used their comments with permission (but changed their names) and I can say that most of them would not consider that their performance was lacking.
 Those men who felt anxious and worried would have preferred to feel otherwise, but in general, the rest felt that their behaviour was acceptable and the ‘best they could do’ under the circumstances.